dbamman/litbank/README.md

 ## Commons

-We welcome contributions to LitBank in the form of annotations for new texts in the public domain; please contact dbamman@berkeley.edu to get involved.
+We welcome contributions to LitBank in the form of annotations for new texts in the public domain and suggestions for new texts to include; please contact dbamman@berkeley.edu to get involved.
 For more information:

 * See [interannotator.com](http://www.interannotator.com/public/#/litbank/entities/155_the_moonstone_brat) to explore the current annotations in LitBank through the brat annotation interface.
 * Try annotating [O Pioneers!](http://www.interannotator.com/private/index.xhtml#/commons/test/24_o_pioneers_brat) yourself (login by hovering over the "brat" icon in the upper right corner, using username "test" and password "annotate").